-New and revised resources are now available on the California Department of Public Health (CDPH) website.
 The evolving Zika virus outbreak and science base have presented challenges for providers who are asked to educate, counsel, screen, monitor and manage patients with Zika virus exposure.
-These materials can be accessed through the CDPH Zika website.
+Updated resources for providers are available at the CDPH Zika website.

-Questions about Zika Virus Diagnostic Testing in Marin County
+Questions about Zika Virus (ZIKV) Diagnostic Testing in Marin County

 Who should be tested for ZIKV?

-The definition of potential ZIKV exposure includes: (1) travel to an area where ZIKV is circulating (includes Miami, FL and Brownsville, TX); OR (2) having had sex with a person (male or female, symptomatic or asymptomatic) who traveled to an area where ZIKV is circulating up to 8 weeks prior to conception.
+The definition of potential ZIKV exposure includes: (1) travel to an area where ZIKV is circulating; OR (2) having had sex with a person (male or female, symptomatic or asymptomatic) who traveled to an area where ZIKV is circulating up to 8 weeks prior to conception.

 Infants and Children